How will this work?

 Cough Sound Analysis for Pneumonia and Asthma Classification in Pediatric Population

-In this study AI was used to distinguish between the coughs of asthma and pneumonia, with the goal of providing medical care to developing countries with poor resources.
-Their method achieved a sensitivity of 89%, specificity of 100%, and Kappa of 0.89.
-Their results show the potential use of AI in detection and differentiation of respiratory sounds .
+In this study, AI was used to distinguish between the coughs of asthma and pneumonia, in order to provide medical care to developing countries with poor resources.
+Their method achieved a sensitivity of 89%, specificity of 100% and Kappa of 0.89.
+These results show the potential use of AI in detection and differentiation of respiratory sounds .

 A Cough-Based Algorithm for Automatic Diagnosis of Pertussis

-This study uses pertussis cough, croup, and cough containing wheezing sounds corresponding to other diseases such as bronchiolitis and asthma to train AI in order to detect Pertussis.
-The algorithm is able to diagnose all pertussis successfully from audio recordings, automatically detecting individual cough sounds with 92% accuracy and PPV of 97%.
-Their result supports the use of AI as a potential candidate for differentiating and diagnosing respiratory sounds .
+This study examined pertussis cough, croup, and cough containing wheezing sounds corresponding to diseases such as bronchiolitis and asthma to train AI to detect Pertussis.
+The algorithm was able to diagnose all pertussis cases successfully from audio recordings, automatically detecting individual cough sounds with 92% accuracy and PPV of 97%.
+Overall, the study supports the use of AI as a potential candidate for differentiating and diagnosing respiratory sounds .

-“Hi Sigma, do I have the Coronavirus?: Call for a New Artificial Intelligence Approach to Support Health Care Professionals Dealing With The COVID-19 Pandemic”- MIT Retrieved July 2020, from https://www.researchgate.net/publication/340644305_Hi_Sigma_do_I_have_the_Coronavirus_ Call_for_a_New_Artificial_Intelligence_Approach_to_Support_Health_Care_Professionals_Deal ing_With_The_COVID-19_Pandemic
+- “Hi Sigma, do I have the Coronavirus?: Call for a New Artificial Intelligence Approach to Support Health Care Professionals Dealing With The COVID-19 Pandemic”- MIT Retrieved July 2020, from https://www.researchgate.net/publication/340644305_Hi_Sigma_do_I_have_the_Coronavirus_ Call_for_a_New_Artificial_Intelligence_Approach_to_Support_Health_Care_Professionals_Deal ing_With_The_COVID-19_Pandemicz